-Taizo Kuroda is one of the most important artists in Japanese contemporary ceramics.
+Taizo Kuroda (b.
+1946) is one of the most important artists in Japanese contemporary ceramics.

-Rather than exploring unusual form or decorative designs in his work, Kuroda found himself captivated by the beauty of the pure white porcelain of Joseon Dynasty Korea, and in around 1992, began making high-fired, unglazed ‘yakishime’ white porcelain.
-These works include bowls and stands of all sizes, high-shouldered cylindrical vases and occasionally urn-shaped vases with full, rounded shoulders.
-Pure white porcelain clay is notoriously difficult to produce by hand, and to pull up on the potter’s wheel.
+Rather than exploring unusual forms or decorative designs in his work, Kuroda found himself captivated by the beauty of the pure white porcelain of the Joseon Dynasty Korea.
+Around 1992, he began making high-fired, unglazed ‘yakishime’ white porcelain.
+These works included bowls and stands of all sizes, high-shouldered cylindrical vases and occasionally, urn-shaped vases with full, rounded shoulders.
+Pure white porcelain clay is notoriously difficult to produce by hand and to pull up on the potter’s wheel.
 Often, it is the simplest forms that are the most challenging to make.

-Some of Kuroda’s most distinctive works feature breaks in the surface, jagged apertures that emphasise the irregular lines of his vessels.
-In explanation, Kuroda states: “What I am ultimately looking for is a perfect space.
+Some of Kuroda’s most distinctive works feature breaks in the surface and jagged apertures that emphasise the irregular lines of his vessels.
+In explanation, Kuroda states, “what I am ultimately looking for is a perfect space.
 I am not ready yet to make such a form however.
 With a wheel, it is possible to make a piece that is almost perfect, but I cannot allow myself to do that yet.”

-In the last twenty years, Kuroda has devoted himself to producing white porcelain, unveiling a range of spiritual works not only in Japan, but also abroad, in New York, Basel and Seoul.
-His ceramics have been exhibited internationally, and have attracted the attention of both artists and connoisseurs, and include many important collectors and institutions.
+In the last 20 years, Kuroda has devoted himself to producing white porcelain, unveiling a range of spiritual works not only in Japan, but also abroad – in New York, Basel and Seoul.
+His ceramics have been exhibited internationally and have attracted the attention of both artists and connoisseurs, including many important collectors and institutions.